renato-albuquerque/rma-contacts/README.md

 # Digital Business Card, Renato Albuquerque, Software Developer

-Solution that includes all user links, as well as file downloads (Example: resume).
+Solution that includes all user links, contacts, portfolio page, as well as files download (Example: resume).
 Project start: November 2022.

 "Mobile first" project for 320px, 375px and 425px screens, developed in HTML, CSS and JavaScript.
 Some relevant features: "dark/light mode" and "share button".
 Other relevant aspects: Added "name meta tags" (author, description, keywords) to optimize the page content with search engines.